Hohokum: Development

 Honeyslug and Hogg entered the game into the Eurogamer Indie Showcase and Independent Games Festival halfway through 2010 and spent two weeks polishing a rough draft.
 They then put the game on hold for a year starting in 2011 while they developed another game, Frobisher Says.
 Digital Trends described the other game as containing "the DNA of Hogg's artistic vision for Hohokum".
 Hogg described the team's working relationship as informal and their decision-making as fully collaborative, particularly in the feel of the game world.
 For instance, Hogg would give unplanned drawings to Haggett, who would work the art into the game, or Haggett would envision something and ask Haggett to make it "look nice".
 Hogg was not as involved in the "nitty-gritty of gameplay and puzzle mechanics" due to his skill set.
 His interest in mixed metaphors and making the familiar seem unfamiliar is one of the game's guiding philosophies.
 The name of the snakelike Long Mover is a reference to a snake in a skit by British comedy troupe The Mighty Boosh.
 It was chosen to be purposefully more ambiguous than a specific, existing creature, and to have mythical connotations.
 The game's title is based on a misspelling of the Hohokam American Southwest archaeological culture.

 Honeyslug made a Spotify playlist between 30 and 40 tracks long of ideal "dream" music for the game, including tracks by artists signed to indie record label Ghostly International.
 Santa Monica Studio used their personal connections with the label to coordinate a partnership.
-Ghostly's soundtrack is part licensed tracks and part original compositions.
+Ghostly's soundtrack partly consists of licensed tracks and partly of original compositions.
 The music is split into layers and manipulated with the gameplay.
 Honeyslug also formed a partnership with Santa Monica Studio to be the game's publisher and co-developer.

 The game was released for PlayStation 3, PlayStation 4, and PlayStation Vita on August 12, 2014 in North America, and a day later in Europe and Japan.
 The Vita version uses its touchscreen, and the PlayStation 4 version uses its controller touchpad.
 Instead of integrating the then-new features of the PlayStation 4's DualShock 4 controller, the team sought to keep the controls simple to keep focus on the "elegance" of the Long Mover.
 Hohokum was a PlayStation Plus free title for subscribers during May 2015.
 Honeyslug disbanded in late 2015 for its members to pursue solo careers.
-Hohokum released for Windows on July 28, 2022, published by Annapurna Interactive.
+Hohokum released for Microsoft Windows on July 28, 2022, published by Annapurna Interactive.